-If the notes priced today and assuming a Maximum Total Return of 15%, J.P.
+In price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates.
+If the notes priced today and assuming a Maximum Total Return of 19%, J.P.
 Morgan Securities Inc., which we refer to as JPMSI, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$12.50 per \$1,000 principal amount note.
-This commission includes the projected profits that our affiliates expect to realize, some of which may be allowed to other dealers, for assuming risks inherent in hedging our obligations under the notes.
 The actual commission received by JPMSI may be more or less than \$12.50 and will depend on market conditions on the pricing date.
-In no event will the commission received by JPMSI, which includes concessions and other amounts that may be allowed to other dealers, exceed \$17.50 per \$1,000 principal amount note.
-See "Plan of Distribution" beginning on page PS-161 of the accompanying product supplement no. 39-A-V.
+In no event will the commission received by JPMSI exceed \$17.50 per \$1,000 principal amount note.
+See "Plan of Distribution" beginning on page PS-161 of the accompanying product supplement no. 39-A-V. (2)

 The agent for this offering, JPMSI, is an affiliate of ours.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" on the last page of this term sheet.
 The notes are not bank deposits and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.

-January 15, 2010
+February 16, 2010